• President Donald J. Trump has designed Nigeria a Country of Particular Concern!

 Politicians in Nigeria see public office as a reward and means of accumulation, not a platform for service.
 As the popular saying goes, “politicians think of the next election; statesmen think of the next generation.”

 From Tafawa Balewa to Buhari, Nigeria’s leadership has been largely reactive, transactional, and self-serving.
-Despite pockets of progress under leaders like Obafemi Awolowo, Murtala Mohammed, or Dora Akunyili (as minister), the system remains rigged against visionaries and reformers.
+Despite pockets of progress under leaders like Obafemi Awolowo (as Premier of the Southwest), Murtala Mohammed (as Military Head of State), or Dora Akunyili (as minister), the system remains rigged against visionaries and reformers.

 5. A Compromised Constitution: The Sharia Contradiction